nharring-adjacent/materialize/doc/user/content/sql/create-source/postgres.md

 | `oid`  | A unique identifier for the tables included in the publication. |
 | `row_data` | A text-encoded, variable length `list`.
 The number of text elements in a list is always equal to the number of columns in the upstream table. |

+This schema metadata is captured when the source is initially materialized, and is validated against the upstream schema upon restart.
+Tables not in this list will be ignored for view creation and their replication data will be discarded, if you wish to add a table to the publication and use it in Materialize the source must be recreated.

 #### Creating replication views

 From here, you can break down the source into views that reproduce the publication's original tables based on the `oid` identifier and convert the text elements in `row_data` to the original data types: